-We are now in a position to obtain the energy-differential cross-sections for quadrupole emission.
+We are now in a position to obtain the energy-differential cross sections for quadrupole emission.
 For identical particle scattering, these are the leading order in $v_i$ and $r$ results.
 As mentioned several times, for non-identical particles, they are sub-leading to the dipole order, unless the coupling-to-mass ratios in the dipole factors~$\mathcal{F_D}$ in~\eqref{prefactordipole} for long-range mediation or $\mathcal{F_D'}$ in~\eqref{shortfermiondipole}-\eqref{shortscalardipole} for short-range mediation, happen to cancel.

 \paragraph{Distinguishable particles} In the case of distinguishable particle scattering, we perform the phase-space integrations in~\eqref{crosssection} in the $x \ll 1$ limit, using the soft quadrupole emission amplitudes defined in Sec.~\ref{softquadrupole}.
-At leading order in~$x$, this yields the following soft energy-differential cross-sections for short-range mediation,
+At leading order in~$x$, this yields the following soft energy-differential cross sections for short-range mediation,

 where the parameters $\alpha$ and the pre-factors $\mathcal{F}'_{\mathcal{Q}}$ are defined in~\eqref{quadshortfermion}-\eqref{quadshortscalar2}.
-While, in the case of long-range mediation, the corresponding soft energy differential cross-sections read,
+While, in the case of long-range mediation, the corresponding soft energy-differential cross sections read,

 where the parameters $\alpha,\beta$ and the pre-factors $\mathcal{F}_{\mathcal{Q}}$ are given in~\eqref{factorQ}.